riot-control/blog/source/_posts/2013-12-18-development-by-copy-paste.markdown

  won't need to be changed (hopefully :).

  When we copy paste large portions of code, we are creating a maintenance hell.
- No longer will we be able to change something on just one place.
+ No longer will we be able to change something in just one place.
 We'll have to find all related places to change that.
 And guess what?
 We will always miss the majority of them.